 Lay out tarp, blankets, thermal blanket, sheet.

-Girth hitch the center of the 40' webbing to the lower rail at the foot of the litter

-Tie each carry strap in a loop with a water knot

-Girth hitch carry straps to lower rail along sides of litter

-Place the patient in the litter

-Wrap the patient - sheet, thermal blanket, blankets, tarp.
+Girth hitch the center of the 40' webbing to the lower rail at the foot of the litter Tie each carry strap in a loop with a water knot Girth hitch carry straps to lower rail along sides of litter Place the patient in the litter Wrap the patient - sheet, thermal blanket, blankets, tarp.
 Provide eye protection for the patient.
 Tie the patient into the litter, wrapping 40 webbing up diagonally from feet to chest.

+CC-BY-SA.
+Page 105 of 108

+(2) Litter packaging - Yosemite tie in.

+Place the patient in the litter Provide eye protection for the patient.
+Tie the patient into the litter. figure 8 to capture shoulders, figure 8 to capture thighs.
+Add cross straps, on lower rail.

-(2) Flat ground litter carry
+(3) Flat ground litter carry

 6 person team knees beside litter, 3 per side, placing carry straps over shoulders.
 On command from right head, lift (lifting with the knees, not the back).
 On command from right head, advance.
 Have each team of 6 carry the litter about 100 meters on level ground.
 On command from right head, stop.
 On command from right head, lower.
 Do not make the litter vertical or invert the litter.